Faculty & Staff

 Barbara Bayer, Ph.D.

 Chronic use of addictive drugs has been shown to produce alterations in several genes and protein expression in select areas of the brain.
 These changes may contribute to the development of addiction and the prolonged susceptibility to stress-induced drug seeking behaviors.
-Over several decades, Dr. Barbara Bayer’s NIH funded research has focused on the effects of exposure to stress and centrally acting drugs of abuse on the immune system.
+Over several decades, Dr. Barbara Bayer’s NIH-funded research has focused on the effects of exposure to stress and centrally acting drugs of abuse on the immune system.
 Her research identified specific sites and neurotransmitter systems in the brain that were involved in the regulation of immune cell activity.
 These effects were found to be accompanied by the alteration of unique gene expression patterns in blood lymphocytes that may prove to be important biomarkers of CNS induced alterations in gene and protein expression.
 If so, these changes may be used to identify specific biomarkers of addiction and may ultimately reveal biological targets for improved therapeutic strategies to treat addiction.

-In addition to her research, Dr. Bayer has been involved in graduate education for over 30 years as mentor of PhD students.
-She has mentored many PhD students in both Pharmacology and Neuroscience and was awarded a PhD training grant from National Institute for Drug Abuse (NIDA) for 15 years.
+In addition to her research, Dr. Bayer has been involved in graduate education for over 30 years as a mentor of PhD students.
+She has mentored many PhD students in both Pharmacology and Neuroscience and was awarded a PhD training grant from the National Institute for Drug Abuse (NIDA) for 15 years.
 In addition, the majority of students in her laboratory were also awarded individual NRSA fellowships from NIDA for their thesis research projects.
 Dr. Bayer has been the recipient of several teaching awards including the Excellence in Graduate Training Award, the Kaiser-Permanente Award for Excellence in Basic Science Teaching and she was inducted into the MAGIS Society of Master Teachers.
-Over the past 8 years Dr. Bayer has served as the Senior Associate Dean of Biomedical Sciences at Georgetown University and has been involved in PhD and Masters graduate student training to provide both the necessary resources and educational environment for their successful careers in the biomedical sciences.
+Over the past 8 years, Dr. Bayer has served as the Senior Associate Dean of Biomedical Sciences at Georgetown University and has been involved in PhD and Masters graduate student training to provide both the necessary resources and educational environment for their successful careers in the biomedical sciences.

 Kathleen Maguire-Zeiss, Ph.D.